MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-managing-projects-with-jobs.md

 This walkthrough focuses on CRONUS, which is a fictional design and consultancy firm that designs and fits new infrastructures.
 For example, conference halls and offices with furniture, accessories, and storage units.
 Most of its work is project oriented.
 Prakash, a project manager at CRONUS uses project to get an overview of each ongoing task that CRONUS started and completed.
 Prakash is usually the one who sets up deals with customers and enters the core of the project, which is task and planning lines in addition to prices, into [!INCLUDE[prod_short](includes/prod_short.md)].
 Prakash finds that creating, maintaining, and reviewing information is straightforward.
 Prakash also likes the way [!INCLUDE[prod_short](includes/prod_short.md)] enables copying projects and payment by installments.

  Tricia, a project team member who reports to Prakash, is responsible for monitoring the project day-to-day.
-Tricia enters a work in addition to the work performed by technicians on every task, records the items that they used, and the costs that they incurred.
+Tricia enters the work done by technicians on every task, records the items that they used, and the costs that they incurred.

-## Preparing Sample Data
+## Preparing sample data

- To prepare for this walkthrough, you must add Tricia as a new resource.
+To prepare for this walkthrough, you must add Tricia as a resource.

 ### To prepare the sample data